Table of Contents

 3. Treeing Walker Coonhound

-This breed of dog really isn’t the best option for a first-time dog owner.
-They are highly athletic and will need a lot of exercise to stay fit and content.
+Because they are highly athletic and will need a lot of exercise to stay fit and content.

 They are also very competitive and are known for their endurance.
 Treeing Walker Coonhounds were originally bred to track and tree raccoons living in the wild.

-If you lead an active lifestyle, then they may be fine for you, but if not, you should definitely avoid this breed.
-Keep in mind that they will also need a big area outside to run and burn energy.
+Remember that they will also need a big area outside to run and burn energy.

 This is not just one of the worst dog breeds for first-time owners but also a terrible choice for city dwellers or folks living in small apartments.

-They love chasing the small game, and if you aren’t prepared for this, this breed isn’t for you.
+They love chasing small game, and if you aren’t prepared for this, this breed isn’t for you.

 4. Border Collie